fed135/Kalm/docs/RULES.md

 ## General

-- Avoid vague regroupements.
-Ex: Instead of putting utility methods under 'utils', opt for 'math' or 'string' or 'array', etc.
 - Be aware of the service size once packaged with dependencies.
 - Avoid packages with addons when available.
 - Build your paths.